reasonwithoutrestraint/site/Original/My moral understanding.md

 - Existence Internalism:
     - Judgment Internalism: the characteristic feature of normative judgments is this: if A judges that they ought to X, then A has some motivation to X insofar as they are rational.
     - Existence Internalism: if A ought to X because of reason R, then A's awareness of R will motivate A to X insofar as A is rational.
-    - Thus, R is a reason for agent A if and only if R is the upshot of informed rational deliberation.
+    - Thus, R is a reason for agent A if and only if R is the upshot of informed rational/informed deliberation.
 - Possible conceptions:
-    - Constructivism/Constituitivism:
+    - Constructivism/Constitutivism:
         - The truth of a normative judgment is contextualized to the truth of other normative jugdments an agent makes.
     - Subjective Naturalistism
         - Same truth conditions as constructivism, but now with the existence of descriptive normative entities.